so-dang-cool/dt/README.md

 # `dt`

 It's duct tape for your unix pipes.
-A shell-friendly concatenative functional programming language for when you don't have a better tool.
+A programming language for doing small stuff fast and easy.

 In the words of [Red Green](https://www.redgreen.com):